itsHudson/Data_Structure/Practice/Lesson_0011 - Binary Tree/Question 007/README.md

-# Write a C++ structure named Patient to contain the data shown in the figure.
+# Consider the tree and answer the questions below:

 <style>
   .resized-image {